MellyDawgKY-UofL/HydroGrow/README.md

 ## 🧠 Why Transistors, Not L293D?

-Originally, an L293D motor driver was originally used to control the relays, but it couldn’t identify the current, impedence, or demand\load.
+Originally, an L293D motor driver was envisioned to control the relays, but it couldn’t identify the current, impedence, or demand\load.
 Swapping to **NPN transistors** provided a seamless, stable solution—ensuring proper switching and full compatibility with the ESP32’s low-power output.

 ---